CharlesTheGreat77/BADUSB/ReverseShell/README.md

 2. Insert the IP address and Port of your listener into the ReverseShell.txt file
 3. Insert discord webhook for exfiltrating files to such in the ReverseShell.txt

-   - use a url shortener for fast execution.
+• use a url shortener for the links in ReverseShell.txt
+  - stays in run box char limit
+  - faster execution

 # Disclaimer
 I am not responsible for the usage of this utility, it is simply for researching and experimentation for myself.
 The user, YOU take full responsibility for your actions.